vespa-engine/documentation/en/significance.md

 ```

 The model will be applied to all query terms except those that already have significance values from the query.

+Specifying significance models in services.xml is available in Vespa as of version 8.426.8.

 ### Significance model file